Date/time features

 The datetimeRuleProcessorSQL

-rule processor will produce different output based on the preset
+rule processor produces different output based on the preset

 option, which defaults to "ansi".
 For example, if preset

-is "postgresql", date values will be prefixed with date
+is "postgresql", date values are prefixed with date

 ).